David Luiz seals record move from Chelsea to PSG

 Former England international Rio Ferdinand was the most expensive defender after moving from Leeds United to Manchester United for 29 million pounds in 2002 but that fee has since been surpassed by Silva and Luiz.

-The mop-haired Brazilian arrived at Chelsea from Benfica in January 2011 and established himself as a fan favourite, making 143 appearances and scoring 12 goals.
+The mop-haired Brazilian arrived at Chelsea from Benfica in January 2011 and established himself as a fan favorite, making 143 appearances and scoring 12 goals.

 Luiz was part of the team that won the Champions League and FA Cup in 2012 and the Europa League in 2013.